...

 I have put a lot of thought into the best ways I can help my community and this series was at the top of the list.
 I am also writing my memoir with the same name.
 I often say that I wish I could take everything I have learned and just place it in your heads.
 I was so stubborn.
 I knew everything.
 You weren’t telling me anything.
 I knew it all.
 So much so that when my mom called my house back in 2000 and told me my house was getting raided, I yelled at her and hung up, never thinking of it again until I was sitting on my hallway floor handcuffed with guns to my melon.
 We know nothing.
 I will say that again because it’s so important.
 WE KNOW NOTHING, and the sooner you accept that, the easier your journey will be.
 Mine lasted twenty years.
 Do not do that to yourself.
 Trust me on this.

-Quote Icon“Carl Jung wrote, ‘Only the paradox comes anywhere near to comprehending the fullness of life.’
+quote icon“Carl Jung wrote, ‘Only the paradox comes anywhere near to comprehending the fullness of life.’
 We are complex beings who wake up every day and fight against being labeled and diminished with stereotypes and characterizations that don’t reflect our fullness.
 Yet when we don’t risk standing on our own and speaking out, when the options laid before us force us into the very categories we resist, we perpetuate our own disconnection and loneliness.
 When we are willing to risk venturing into the wilderness, and becoming our own wilderness, we feel the deepest connection to our true self and to what matters most.”

 -Brene Brown